Tetris973/mono-next-nest-template/docs-website/docs/getting-started.md

 - **Visual Studio Code** (recommended): IDE

 :::tip
-For detailed installation instructions and recommended configurations for these prerequisites, please refer to our [Prerequisites Setup Guide](./prerequisites-setup.md).
+For detailed installation instructions and recommended configurations for these prerequisites, please refer to the [Prerequisites Setup Guide](./prerequisites-setup.md).
 :::

 ## Installation